Physics (PHYS)

 PHYS 4800 Capstone Experience (2 semester hours)

 Preparation for life after graduation, including graduate school, work in industry, and teaching.
-Colloquia, journal reading, and seminars on topics in contemporary physics, scientific/proposal writing, and presentation skills.
+Colloquia, journal reading, and seminars on topics in contemporary physics, scientific ethics, scientific writing, and presentation skills.
 Prerequisite: PHYS 3800 Enrollment is limited to Physics/Applied Physics seniors only.

 PHYS 4810 Senior Thesis (1 semester hour)